pppedro173/glfxmsp/README.md

 Download and install Composer by following the [official instructions](https://getcomposer.org/download/).

-Download and install PHP 7.2.5 or above (all tests and development was done with php 7.4.28).
+Download and install PHP 7.2.5 or above (all tests and development were done with php 7.4.28).

     Run composer install

     Run composer dump-autoload

-open a public server:
+Open a public server:

     php -S localhost:8000 -t public